OSHA 2025 Contractor Safety Responsibilities

 Documentation and Oversight

-Employers must maintain written documentation of each subcontractor’s safety training, incident reports, and inspection records.
-OSHA requires that this information be readily available to site supervisors and inspectors.
+Employers have to maintain documentation of each subcontractor’s records.
+OSHA requires that this information is available.

-D&O Crane maintains a secure digital archive that allows general contractors to review credentials, certifications, and inspection logs at any time.
-This system eliminates confusion and ensures a unified safety approach across the project.
+D&O Crane keeps an archive that allows contractors to review logs at any time.
+This system ensures a standard safety approach across the project.

 Shared Accountability and Enforcement

-If a subcontractor creates a hazard that affects others on-site, the controlling employer can still receive a citation under OSHA’s enforcement policy.
-This shared accountability encourages better coordination, consistent supervision, and stronger jobsite awareness.
+If a subcontractor creates a hazard that affects others on-site, the controlling employer can still receive a fine under OSHA’s enforcement policy.
+This shared liability inspires better jobsite awareness.

-D&O Crane’s proactive documentation and coordination practices help contractors minimize risk and maintain OSHA compliance from start to finish.
+D&O Crane’s documentation and practices help contractors minimize risk and maintain OSHA compliance from start to finish.

 Get Started Today

-Stay compliant with OSHA’s 2025 multi-employer worksite standards by partnering with D&O Crane.
-We help Arizona contractors coordinate safely, document thoroughly, and protect every crew on-site.
+Stay compliant with OSHA’s 2025 worksite standards.
+Partner with D&O Crane.
+We help Arizona contractors coordinate safely, document thoroughly, and protect every crew.

 📞 928-649-8283